RobertYL/robertyl.com/src/scioly.md

 >
 > the first exam of the season! though it ended up being a challenging "states" level exam, it touches on many core concepts in this year's rules.
 >
-> check out the <u>walkthrough</u>! it goes through sections b, c, and d in detail and includes references to more sources. as a former competitor, i know how daunting astronomy can seem. i hope the walkthrough can help guide you through the cosmos!
+> check out the <u>walkthrough</u>! it goes through sections b, c, and d in detail and includes references to more sources. as a former competitor, i know how daunting astronomy can seem. i hope the walkthrough can help guide you through the cosmos.

 *see the [full catalogue](/scioly/exams)*